ronnycoulson1/data-science/README.md

 Each project reflects hands-on experience applying theoretical concepts to real-world datasets.

 > My focus is on understanding **why** data behaves a certain way and how to communicate insights visually and effectively.

 ---

-## 🚀 Future Roadmap

-- 🧮 Add predictive modeling with Scikit-learn
-- 🗂️ Integrate SQL and APIs for real-time data
-- 📊 Build dashboards using Plotly and Streamlit
-- 🤖 Explore advanced machine learning & deep learning frameworks
-- 📈 Expand to financial and algorithmic trading datasets

----